-This option proposes that 500 positions which the NYPD reports are currently being staffed with full-duty police officers instead be staffed with newly hired civilian police personnel.
-The police officers currently in these positions would be redeployed to direct law enforcement activities, which in turn would allow police officer staffing to eventually decline by 500 positions through attrition without a loss in enforcement strength.
+This option proposes that 500 additional civilian personnel be hired to allow for the redeployment of 500 more police officers currently staffing "civilianizable" positions, which in turn could allow police officer staffing to eventually decline by 500 positions through attrition without a loss in enforcement strength.
 Net annual savings of \$16.5 million, including fringe benefit savings, would be generated as a result of the lower costs associated with civilian-as opposed to uniformed-staffing.

-PROPONENTS MIGHT ARGUE that while this option would reduce the overall number of uniformed personnel within the police department, it does so without reducing the current level of personnel delivering direct law enforcement services, thus increasing the overall efficiency of the city's spending for policing services.
-OPPONENTS MIGHT ARGUE that while assigning trained law enforcement personnel to general activities may at times be inefficient, replacing police officers with civilian personnel would result in a reduction in the agency's overall law enforcement and emergency response capabilities.
+PROPONENTS MIGHT ARGUE that while this option would reduce by 500 the overall number of uniformed personnel within the police department, it does so without reducing the total number of personnel delivering direct law enforcement services, thereby increasing the overall efficiency of the city's spending for policing services.

+OPPONENTS MIGHT ARGUE that while assigning trained law enforcement personnel to administrative and support functions may at times be inefficient, replacing such police officers with civilian personnel would result in a reduction in the agency's overall law enforcement and emergency response capabilities.
 This is because uniformed personnel currently working in support positions are available to be redeployed, sometimes at a moment's notice, to incidents such as demonstrations, special events, and public safety emergencies.